Merkoba/Meltdown/arguments.md

 ### path-effects

-Effects to apply to path text. bold, italic, color, underline.
+Effects to apply to path text. bold, italic, color, underline, monospace.
 Separated by _, for example: "bold_color"

 Default: "underline"